-Professor Katrina Lee is an accomplished commercial litigator, coming to The Ohio State University Moritz College of Law after a career in complex litigation spanning more than 12 years.
+Professor Katrina Lee joined the faculty at The Ohio State University Moritz College of Law in 2011 after an accomplished career in complex litigation spanning more than 12 years.
 Based in San Francisco, she litigated in California state and federal district courts and in the areas of antitrust, real estate, construction defect, health care, and insurance coverage.
-She has represented Fortune 100 companies in all litigation phases, including discovery, trial, appeal, and alternative dispute resolution proceedings.
+She has represented Fortune 100 companies in all litigation phases, including discovery, trial, appeal, and dispute resolution proceedings.
 At the national law firm Nossaman LLP, she was elevated to equity partner in her seventh year of practice, making her one of the youngest ever in that firm’s history to achieve that distinction.

+Professor Lee teaches the Business of Law seminar, Legal Analysis and Writing 1 and 2, Legal Negotiations and Settlements, and LL.M.
+Legal Writing.
+In 2017, Professor Lee will teach Business Negotiations in a Global Environment in the University of Oxford-The Ohio State University Summer Law Program.
+Professor Lee is Director of the LL.M.
+Legal Writing program.
 Professor Lee triple-majored at the University of California at Berkeley, graduating in 1994, and received her J.D. from the Boalt Hall School of Law at the University of California at Berkeley in 1997.
-Professor Lee is a member of the California State Bar.
+Professor Lee is a recipient of the Bar Association of San Francisco’s Award of Merit.
+She is a member of the California State Bar.